-Below please find an overview of the most commonly used drugs for type 1 and type 2 diabetes.
-Click each drug class’ link to learn more information, including a list of the currently approved drugs in each class and the pros and cons of each type.
+Below please find an overview of the most commonly used drugs for type 1 diabetes and type 2 diabetes.
+Click each drug to learn more information, including a list of the currently approved drugs in each class and the benefits and drawbacks of each type.

-DPP-4 inhibitors – Inhibiting the enzyme DPP-4 increases the level of a hormone named GLP-1, which stimulates insulin production and decreases production of glucagon (insulin’s “opposite” hormone) when glucose levels are too high.
+DPP-4 inhibitors – Inhibiting the enzyme DPP-4 increases the level of hormone GLP-1 to stimulate insulin production and decrease glucose levels.

-*Please note, this page is not a comprehensive list of all of the available diabetes drugs.
+*Please note that this page is not a comprehensive list of all available diabetes drugs.